Alexei Navalny Was Poisoned With Novichok Nerve Agent 'To Silence Him,' Merkel Says

 Novichok is the same nerve agent used to poison former KGB spy Sergei Skripal and his daughter, Yulia, in a 2018 attack in Britain that Western nations have blamed on Moscow.

-Steffen Seibert, a spokesman for Merkel, says that Germany condemns the attack in the strongest possible terms and urges the Russian government to explain what happened.
+Steffen Seibert, a spokesman for Merkel, said that Germany condemns the attack in the strongest possible terms and urges the Russian government to explain what happened.

 Navalny, 44, fell ill on a commercial flight to Moscow from the Siberian city of Tomsk on Aug.
 20, forcing the plane to make an emergency landing.
 His spokesperson, Kira Yarmysh, said she saw him drink one thing: a cup of tea at the airport in Tomsk.